Evaluation of the child with joint pain and/or swelling

 The evaluation of a child with joint pain or swelling is reviewed here.
 Although there is overlap among the causes of limping, hip pain, and joint swelling and pain, the causes and approaches to assessing a child with limp and/or hip pain are discussed separately.
 (See "Approach to the child with a limp" and "Overview of the causes of limp in children" and "Approach to hip pain in childhood".)

 The differential diagnosis of childhood joint pain or swelling is broad, ranging from benign to serious conditions, some of which can have devastating consequences (eg, septic arthritis) (table 1).
 The categories of possible disease that may present with joint pain and/or swelling are included in the following mnemonic, ARTHRITIS:

-●Avascular necrosis and epiphyseal disorders (see "Overview of hip pain in childhood", section on 'Legg-Calvé-Perthes and secondary avascular necrosis' and "Evaluation and management of slipped capital femoral epiphysis (SCFE)", section on 'Osteonecrosis')
+●Avascular necrosis and epiphyseal disorders (see "Approach to hip pain in childhood", section on 'Legg-Calvé-Perthes and secondary avascular necrosis' and "Evaluation and management of slipped capital femoral epiphysis (SCFE)", section on 'Osteonecrosis')

 ●Reactive and postinfectious arthritis (see "Acute rheumatic fever: Clinical manifestations and diagnosis")

 - Foster H, Kimura Y. Ensuring that all paediatricians and rheumatologists recognise significant rheumatic diseases.
 Best Pract Res Clin Rheumatol 2009; 23:625.

 - Sherry DD, Bohnsack J, Salmonson K, et al. Painless juvenile rheumatoid arthritis.
 J Pediatr 1990; 116:921.

 - Fink CW, Nelson JD.
 Septic arthritis and osteomyelitis in children.
 Clin Rheum Dis 1986; 12:423.